Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Material and Methods

 \subsection{Temporal Convolutional Network Architecture}

 The proposed decoder is based on a \ac{TCN}, which processes temporal sequences through one-dimensional causal convolutions, effectively capturing correlations between adjacent time samples.
-This approach is particularly suited for \ac{EMG} signals, imposing temporal translational equivariance across the different network operations.
+The proposed decoder is based on a \ac{TCN}, which processes temporal sequences through one-dimensional causal convolutions, effectively capturing correlations between adjacent time samples. \acp{TCN} are particularly well suited to \ac{EMG} signals, as they impose temporal translational equivariance across network operations.
+They have also recently been shown to achieve state-of-the-art results for \ac{EMG}-based regression~\cite{manneschi2026beyond} in terms of cross-subject generalisation, performance, and computational efficiency.

 As shown in Fig.~\ref{fig:architecture}(a–b), the network consists of multiple residual blocks, each containing two causal convolutional layers followed by normalization and non-linear activation.
 The use of dilation allows each subsequent block to cover a wider temporal context, progressively expanding the receptive field while maintaining computational efficiency.
 We employ batch normalization~\cite{ioffe2015batch} within each network block to stabilize optimization and accelerate convergence.
 As discussed in Section~\ref{sssec:BN}, we then introduce a causal variant that adaptively updates normalization statistics online for test-time adaptation.
 The outputs of the convolutional blocks are projected point-wise through a linear readout layer, generating a response for every input data point.
 This residual and dilated design preserves the temporal resolution of the input while enabling hierarchical extraction of temporal dependencies.
+In more detail, the network is composed of six blocks, each with kernel size 4 and dilation $2^{n-1}$ for block $n = 1, \dots, 6$.

 As illustrated in Fig.~\ref{fig:architecture}d, the TCN architecture achieves stable intra-session accuracy, confirming its ability to model short-term temporal structure effectively.
 However, the same figure highlights a substantial drop in inter-session performance due to cross-day variability and electrode repositioning.
 This discrepancy motivates the adaptation mechanisms introduced later in the work, which aim to preserve the strengths of the \ac{TCN} while improving its robustness across recording sessions.